NickHeiner/list-gh-projects/README.md

 ## Corners I Cut
 ### Visual Design
-I am not a visual designer.
+As noted above, I'm not a visual designer.
 I stole the color scheme from GitHub.

 There are a few small visual bugs.
 For instance, the main search box has an unsightly black border on the left and top sides.